 They're trying to rehabilitate into a natural as possible environment so it's slightly disappointing to see some advising trippers complain there are too many trees and not enough toilets.
 Idiots.

 It's known that ransacked Wareham in 1015 although it's not thought this was where he got his feet wet.
-One hundred and forty years earlier, had a great, big ding-dong with some Danes but in his case, it was some cakes that provided the apocryphal insight.
+Not just that, 140 years earlier had a great-big ding-dong with some Danes but in his case, it was some cakes that provided the apocryphal insight.

 It's a strategic point, you see, and with the natural defences of the river to the south, Alfred was responsible for the Saxon walls at the top, they reckon.